nicschumann/turing-gas/README.md

 ## Setup

 This repo is intended to be dependency-minimal.
-The only dependency required to run the core simulation is `pytorch`.
+The only dependency required to run the core simulation is `pytorch` (although we also use `jaxtyping` to type our tensors).
 Visualization requires additional layers to make your terminal prettier.

 Install requirements in a virtual environment through `pip`.